-- 1. An 'eligible presentation' means a presentation in which you have enrolled or registered for an undergraduate credit-bearing module and you have remained enrolled or registered on that module after the start date. - If you have not completed at least one module successfully in three eligible presentations of study you will be placed at 'Restricted' status which means you will be unable to register for further study.
-If you wish to study with us you will need to make an application which will only be considered if you meet the criteria outlined in Table 1 below. - 3.
-Your application should clearly demonstrate that you could not have anticipated the circumstances that prevented you from successfully completing a module, or which led to you cancelling your registration or enrolment (after the module start date).
+- 1. An 'eligible presentation' means a presentation in which you have enrolled or registered for an undergraduate credit-bearing module and you have remained enrolled or registered on that module after the start date.
+For the avoidance of doubt, all modules that are studied towards an integrated masters degree are treated as undergraduate modules for the purpose of this regulation. - 2.
+If you have not completed at least one module successfully in three eligible presentations of study you will be placed at 'Restricted' status which means you will be unable to register for further study.
+If you wish to study with us you will need to make an application which will only be considered if you meet one or more of the criteria outlined in Table 1 below. - 3.
+An application made under any of criterion 1 to 7 in Table 1 should clearly demonstrate that you could not have anticipated the circumstances that prevented you from successfully completing a module, or which led to you cancelling your registration or enrolment (after the module start date).
 These circumstances need to be relevant to at least one of the three modules which have resulted in your status being placed at 'Restricted'. - 4.
-Your application should be submitted via email or in hard copy and has to be accompanied by supporting documentary evidence. - 5.
+An application made under criterion 8 in Table 1 will only be approved, subject to compliance with the Assessment Banking Rules, to enable registration or enrolment for study of the deferred module on a presentation starting within 13 months of the original start-date of that module. - 5.
+Your application should be submitted via email or in hard copy and has to be accompanied by supporting documentary evidence, if specified in Table 1. - 6.
 If you do not meet any of these conditions you may not apply again to study with the OU for a period of at least 3 years from the start date of the last module that you either did not complete or failed.
 You will only be permitted to register if during that period you have successfully completed study elsewhere which equates to at least 30 credits at Framework for Higher Education Qualifications (FHEQ) level 4 or Scottish Credit & Qualification Framework (SCQF) level 7.
 Your application to study should be submitted via email or in hard copy and has to be accompanied by supporting evidence of the award of credit.

+Table 1

-Table 1 Circumstances under which students placed at 'Restricted' status will be considered for permission to register or enrol for further study
+Circumstances under which students placed at 'Restricted' status will be considered for permission to register or enrol for further study